Thanks to you, too, for tuning in to this, your favorite radio station for the excellence in broadcasting network, the Rush Limbaugh program.

 Well, Steve, thanks for that.

-I think in the end we may ratchet up to a naval blockade, and we may get there.
+I think in the end, we may ratchet up to a naval blockade, and we may get there.

-That's an earlier book I did called The French Betrayal of America.
+We learned with the Iraq debacle at the UN in 2003, that's an earlier book I did called The French Betrayal of America.

 We learned that the French can be great spoilers if they're not along with us.